jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Security governance**: the collection of policies, roles, processes/practices used to make security decisions in an org; related to supporting, evaluating, defining, and directing the security efforts of an org; it involves making sure that security strategies  align with business goals, and that they are comprehensive and consistent across the organization
   - Security governance is the implementation of a security solution and a management method that are tightly interconnected
   - There are numerous security frameworks and governance guidelines providing a structured approach to security governance:
-    - [ISO/IEC 27001](https://www.iso.org/standard/27001): a widely recognized international standard for information security management systems (ISMS); it provides a risk-based approach, and emphasizes coontinual improvement of the ISMS
+    - **[ISO/IEC 27001](https://www.iso.org/standard/27001)**: a widely recognized international standard for information security management systems (ISMS); it provides a risk-based approach, and emphasizes continual improvement of the ISMS
-    - [NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework): built around six core functions: govern, identify, protect, detect, respond, and recover to provide guidance to industry, government agencies, and other orgs to manage cybersecurity risks
+    - **[NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework)**: built around six core functions: govern, identify, protect, detect, respond, and recover to provide guidance to industry, government agencies, and other orgs to manage cybersecurity risks
-    - [SP 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final): a comprehensive set or catelog of security and privacy controls across multiple security domains, covering areas such as risk management, access control, incident response, and system maintenance
+    - **[SP 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final)**: a comprehensive set or catalog of security and privacy controls across multiple security domains, covering areas such as risk management, access control, incident response, and system maintenance
-    - [SP 800-100](https://csrc.nist.gov/pubs/sp/800/100/r1/iprd): Titled Information Security Handbook: a guide for managers, NIST hasn't released an update since 2006, although they appear to have an update in progress
+    - **[SP 800-100](https://csrc.nist.gov/pubs/sp/800/100/r1/iprd)**: titled Information Security Handbook: a guide for managers, NIST hasn't released an update since 2006, although they appear to have an update in progress
-    - **COBIT (Control Objectives for Information and Related Technologies)**: COBIT focuses enterprise IT, aligning IT and business strategies, and providing a comprehensive framework for managing risks (see additional below)
+    - **[COBIT (Control Objectives for Information and Related Technologies)](https://www.isaca.org/resources/cobit#1)**: COBIT is a framework created by ISACA that focuses on enterprise IT, aligning IT and business strategies, and providing a comprehensive framework for managing risks (see additional below)
-    - **CIS Critical Security Controls**: the CIS (Center for Internet Security) Critical Security Controls provides a prioritize set of actions to defend against threats; it focuses on practical steps to reduce the attack surface, like implementing secure configurations, managing admin privileges, and monitoring logs
+    - **[CIS Critical Security Controls](https://www.cisecurity.org/controls)**: the CIS (Center for Internet Security) Critical Security Controls provides a prioritize set of actions to defend against threats; it focuses on practical steps to reduce the attack surface, like implementing secure configurations, managing admin privileges, and monitoring logs
     - **ITIL (Information Technology Infrastructure Library)**: ITIL is a set of practices for IT service management (ITSM) that focuses on aligning IT services with business needs; it includes elements of security governance, particularly in managing security incidents, changes, and service continuity, and is often integrated with other frameworks like ISO 27001
 - **The security function**: the aspect of operating a business that focuses on the task of evaluating and improving security over time
   - To manage security, an org must implement proper and sufficient security governance
   - The act of performing a risk assessment to drive the security policy is the clearest and most direct example of management of the security function
 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved
 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
-  - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives; security management is based on three types of plans: strategic, tactical, and operational
+  - **Security Management Planning**: ensures proper creation/implementation/enforcement of a security policy, and alignment with org strategy, goals, mission, and objectives; security management is based on three types of plans: strategic, tactical, and operational
   - **Strategic Plan**: a strategic plan is a long-term plan (useful for 5 years); it defines the org's security purpose
     - A strategic plan should include a risk assessment
   - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan
   - **Operational Plan**: a short-term, highly detailed plan based on strategic or tactical plans
-    - Strategy, goals, missions,and objectives — support each other in a heirarchy
+    - Strategy, goals, missions,and objectives — support each other in a hierarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy
   - A security framework must closely tie to mission and objectives, enabling the business to complete its objectives and advance the mission while securing the environment based on risk tolerance
-- 1.3.2 Organizational processes (e.g., acquistions, divestitures, governance committees)
+- 1.3.2 Organizational processes (e.g., acquisitions, divestitures, governance committees)
   - Security governance should address every aspect of an org, including organizational processes of acquisitions, divestitures, and governance
   - Be aware of the risks in acquisitions (since the state of the IT environment to be integrated is unknown, due diligence is key) and divestitures (how to split the IT infrastructure and what to do with identities and credentials)
   - Understand the value of governance committees (vendor governance, project governance, architecture governance, etc.)